 The EIRA broadly defines discriminatory treatment as any distinction, exclusion or restriction which is not justifiable in a democratic society.
-This includes, but is not limited to, discrimination on the grounds of pregnancy, disability and sex.
+This includes, but is not limited to, discrimination on the grounds of pregnancy, disability and gender.
 The list of grounds provided for in the EIRA is non-exhaustive in nature and therefore, although not specifically mentioned therein, age or sexual orientation can also be deemed as grounds on which to claim that treatment was discriminatory, provided that the distinction, exclusion or restriction in question is not otherwise justifiable.

 The EIRA also prohibits discriminatory treatment throughout the employment life cycle, in that discriminatory treatment is unlawful at the recruitment stage, during the employment relationship and during termination.

 Differential treatment may be justified and is not deemed discriminatory – taking into account the nature of the vacancy to be filled or the employment offered – where a required characteristic constitutes a genuine and determining occupational requirement, or where the requirements are established by applicable laws or regulations.

 The law also protects part-timers and fixed-term contract employees from being discriminated against by virtue of their employment status.

 Burden of Proof